nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Breakdown of Ui Component](images/uidiagram/Ui-Component-Breakdown.png) *Note that the font colour in the picture is only different for visibility purposes.*

+After deliberation, we chose to proceed with TabBar as TabBar allowed us to represent the details of our entities neatly.
+Each entity in Property belongs to a designated `ListPanel` (as shown below).

 The `TabBar` component itself consists of the following parts:
 - [`PropertyListPanel`](https://github.com/AY2021S1-CS2103-W14-1/tp/blob/master/src/main/java/seedu/address/ui/property/PropertyListPanel.java)
 - [`BidderListPanel`](https://github.com/AY2021S1-CS2103-W14-1/tp/blob/master/src/main/java/seedu/address/ui/bidder/BidderListPanel.java)